anima-wg/brski-cloud/anima-brski-cloud.md

 The network operator or enterprise is the intended owner of the new device: the pledge.
 This could be the enterprise itself, or in many cases there is some outsourced IT department that might be involved.
-They operator the Registrar or EST Server.
+They are the operator of the Registrar or EST Server.
-They may operate the CA, or they may contract those services from another entity.
+They may also operate the CA, or they may contract those services from another entity.

 Unlike in {{BRSKI}} there is a potential additional party involved, the network integrator, who may operate the Cloud Registrar.
 This is typically a value added reseller who works with the OEM to ship products with the right configuration to the owner.